 It wasn’t until my YogaFit Warrior training that I fully realized my parents and my brother didn’t just have short tempers.
 I came to a deeper understanding of exactly how trauma gets stored in the body through the central nervous system.
 Needless to say, I wish I knew then what I know now as my heart fills with huge compassion.

-The courage and inner strength it took for all Poles to rise above their violent history—let alone my parents—and to hold onto their Polish heritage under threat of death was not something I dwelled upon as a child of Polish immigrants who had been prisoners of war.
+The courage and inner strength it took for my parents and all my Polish ancestors to rise above their violent history—holding onto their Polish heritage under threat of death—was not something I dwelled upon as a child of Polish immigrants who had been prisoners of war.
 My parents shared no bitterness for having had ten years of their lives stolen with the added humility of being held prisoners on farms and in war camps, their families ripped apart.
 While their silence was probably more a symptom of PTSD, I’ve come to view their lack of outward bitterness as a gift—albeit unintentional.

-In the summer of 2015, I had the absolute honor of completing another overwhelmingly meaningful training by an amazing human being, Matthew Sanford: Mind Body Solutions Opening Yoga Levels I and II is an adaptive yoga training based upon the unique experience of Founder Matthew Sanford, an award-winning author, nationally renowned yoga teacher, and paraplegic for the last 35 years.
+In the summer of 2015, I had the absolute honor of completing another overwhelmingly meaningful training by an amazing human being, Matthew Sanford: Mind Body Solutions Opening Yoga Levels I and II is an adaptive yoga training based upon the unique experience of Founder Matthew Sanford, an award-winning author, nationally renowned yoga teacher, and paraplegic since 1978.

 Trauma-informed yoga is a way to get to know yourself better than anyone else by approaching your body with curiosity rather than fear.
 Trauma-informed yoga enables you to really listen to your body’s messages, allowing you to make choices that increase your well-being.
 This type of yoga resonates with me.
 That’s why my trauma-informed yoga training infuses all of my classes.
 “It helps create a safe relationship with your body.
 It’s the breathing.
 It’s becoming safe to feel what you feel and to not run away from it.
 You learn to befriend your internal experience.”
 Bessel van der Kolk.